cmwaura/sg-cron-datapoint/README.md

 ## Download

-To download, simply clone this repo.
+To download, clone this repo.
 Or, for those not familar with Git or GitHub, click the green `Clone or download` button on this page:

 https://github.com/shotgunsoftware/pi-datapoint-localinstall